Vote for the next Moira’s Book Club selection!

 Here are our choices:

 “Gallows View” by Peter Robinson.
-Detective Inspector Alan Banks, whose precinct is in a small Yorkshire town, is introduced in the first installment of this long-running series — now 26 books strong — by British-Canadian author Robinson.
+Detective Inspector Alan Banks, whose precinct is in a small Yorkshire town, is introduced in the first installment of this long-running series — soon to be 26 books strong — by British-Canadian author Robinson.

 “Roseanna” by Maj Sjöwall and Per Wahlöö.
-This 1965 police procedural, the first of a 10-book series featuring Swedish detective Martin Beck, is said to have kicked off the “Nordic noir” wave that brought us Jo Nesbo, Stieg Larsson and many others.
+This 1965 police procedural, the first of a 10-book series featuring Swedish detective Martin Beck, is said to have kicked off the “Nordic noir” wave that brought us Jo Nesbø, Stieg Larsson and many others.

 “The Chalk Circle Man” by Fred Vargas.
 “Fred Vargas” is the pseudonym for the French historian/archaeologist/writer Frédérique Audouin-Rouzeau, and this 1991 novel (published in English in 2009) is the first of her acclaimed series featuring Paris police commissioner Jean-Baptiste Adamsberg.

-Note: CORRECTION: An early version of this story gave the incorrect year for when “The Neon Rain” was released.